slamora/brackets-wiki/Language-Support.md

 * A language can have a list of file extensions
 * A language can have a prefix for line comments (i.e. "//")
 * A language can have a prefix and a suffix for block comments (i.e. "/*" and "*/")
-* A language can refer to one main CodeMirror mode and multiple mode aliases
+* A language can refer to a CodeMirror mode

 ## Places contributing to current language support
 Based on [LESS Refactoring](https://github.com/adobe/brackets/pull/2844)